+Here, you’ll learn the ins and outs of how interest works.
 For those trying to grow their money to achieve financial goals, it’s helpful to know how to calculate interest on a savings account.
-This knowledge will help determine how much money earned in interest can be expected and help savers make a decision when trying to find the right savings account to meet their needs.
+This knowledge can help you determine how much money earned in interest you can expect.
+It can also aid you when you are deciding which savings account best meets your needs.

 Understanding Interest Rates

 In comparing savings accounts at different banks (or even within the same bank), consumers may notice that interest rates can vary with the type of account.
 What’s more, interest rates posted by the Federal Reserve may vary considerably from the interest rates banks offer their customers.

 Tasked with maintaining economic stability, the Fed uses signals such as employment data and inflation to determine its rates.
 During economic slowdowns, the Fed typically lowers rates to reduce the cost of borrowing and incentivize big businesses to spend more, stimulating the economy.
 Conversely, when the economy appears to be growing too quickly, the Fed may raise rates, increasing the cost of borrowing in order to slow spending.
 This has been the case in recent years, with the Fed repeatedly raising rates in an effort to bring inflation down.

 How does this play into the interest rate consumers might earn on their own savings?
 There are a number of factors that determine the interest rate a bank posts:

 • The target federal funds rate, set by the Fed, is one such cue.